JaDetGodtDu/nodejs_exam/readme.md

 - Set up /signup emailing service in backend (DONE)
 - Set up /signup creation of pet logic - In the frontend?
 Automatically when a user is created?
 (DONE)

 - Add more stat logic (Can't play when energy=0, hunger=0 decays health etc.) (DONE)

+- FIX THE ALERT WHEN DELETING ACCOUNT ! ! !

 - Set up admin system in frontend